-For each type of LPA being registered there is an average waiting time of approximately 20 weeks.
+For each type of LPA being registered there is an 8-10 weeks average waiting time but can be longer if the forms contain mistakes.
 Once registration is complete, the documents can be used.
 Each different LPA attracts a fee of £82.
 Therefore, if you want to register a financial LPA and a personal welfare LPA the total payable is £164.
+Anyone in receipt of some means tested benefits or earnings more than £12,000pa may be exempt or entitled to a fee reduction.

-To apply to be appointed as a deputy will require an initial application fee of £371 which needs to be submitted with your application.
+To apply to be appointed as a deputy will require an initial application fee of £421 which needs to be submitted with your application.
 Additionally, there is an annual supervision fee, the amount of which may vary depending on the level of supervision required.
 This can be as high as £320 per year.